VL-Game-Studio/website/README.md

 # Designers and Developers

-If you  are interested in designing or developing videre.live with us, you can reach to us through the [Project Modern Discord](https://discord.gg/mjtTnr8) which we check regularly.
+If you  are interested in designing or developing with us, you can reach to us through the [Project Modern Discord](https://discord.gg/mjtTnr8) which we check regularly.

 ## Scripts

+Make sure you have nodejs and yarn installed.
+Install dependencies with:

 ```bash
 yarn